numeredev/NumeRe-Packages/README.md

 ```
 packages/
     pkg_XYZ/
-        x.y.z/
+        i.j.k/
             pkg_XYZ.nscr
             meta.json
+		n.m.o/
+		    ...
+	pkg_ABC/
+	    ...
 ```
-To make that easier for you, you can install the packaging tools `install pkg_packaging_tools@NumeRe::Packages` and use their functionalities to fill your repository with the necessary structure.
+To make that easier for you, you can install the packaging tools (`install pkg_packaging_tools@NumeRe::Packages`) and use their functionalities to fill your repository with the necessary structure.

 ### Setting up NumeRe for the secondary repository
 To make NumeRe find and understand the secondary package repository, you need to configure it using a `<>/remotes/*.repository` file (just a renamed JSON file).
 The naming convention defines also the priority, i.e. the package repositories are searched in alphabetical order, so if you want to have your repository a higher priority, give it a smaller number in the filename prefix (the default repository uses `10` for this exact purpose).